 Things seemed to be going well…

 And for years, St. Vincent and the Grenadines carried on as a relatively unknown tax haven, growing steadily.

 Correspondent banks started fleeing the country– leaving offshore banking in St. Vincent and the Grenadines without any way to transact or send money abroad.

 Because St. Vincent and the Grenadines was a high-risk jurisdiction… bank regulations were weak, compliance standards were poor, and many banks were letting anyone open accounts without basic due diligence checks.

 What made the situation worse was that correspondent banks around the world were under intense pressure thanks to a number of high-profile money laundering scandals.

-So these correspondents were forced to take a closer look at the smaller banks they were servicing… like those in St. Vincent and the Grenadines.
+So these correspondents were forced to take a closer look at the smaller banks they were servicing… like those offering offshore banking in St. Vincent and the Grenadines.